a-ads/blog/content/blog/2019-08-19-what-is-cpm-for-my-campaign.md

 If you count actual CPM for different periods, you’ll see that it’s not constant.
 That’s because we don’t work on fixed CPM terms - [our network works as a market instead](https://a-ads.com/blog/2019-08-11-how-does-daily-budget-work/).
-So always check campaign performance estimates on the Campaign -> Finances -> Budget page after making any adjustments to your campaign settings.
+So always check campaign performance estimates on the "Campaign -> Payment model" page after making any adjustments to your campaign settings.